 The Land of the Long White Cloud is a destination well worn onto the backpacker trail.
 And for all the right reasons.
-An epic combination of stunning scenery, adventure sports, and friendly locals combine to make one hell of a place to travel to.
+An epic combination of stunning scenery, adventure sports, and friendly locals combine to make New Zealand one hell of a place to travel to.

 Not only is New Zealand beautiful, New Zealand is easy to travel around.
 In fact, New Zealand is arguably one of the most backpacker or independent budget traveler friendly countries in the world.